 Raising funds for Handicap International’s activities

 Handicap International UK raises money from the general public, schools, groups, corporates, trusts and institutional funders to support Handicap International’s work worldwide.
-Handicap International UK is a member of the Institute of Fundraising and the Fundraising Standards Board, and so aims to adhere to best practice in fundraising and contribute to the general development of the third sector.
+Handicap International UK is a member of the Institute of Fundraising and aims to adhere to best practice in fundraising and contribute to the general development of the third sector.
 We are also a member of the Remember a Charity consortium which aims to increase the awareness and uptake of giving through legacies.

 Supporting field programmes